mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 > **Notes**:
 >
 > - Conforming to this curriculum module doesn't require having foolproof, conclusive answers to every possible form styling problem.
 Some form elements are difficult to style, as the resources make clear.
-However, students should at least be able to handle a wide range of form styling needs and understand the issues around some of the more difficult styling issues.
+However, you should at least be able to handle a wide range of form styling needs and understand the issues around some of the more difficult styling issues.

 Resources: